jatanpatel92/file_exec_node/README.md

-This is a sample code for executing files on the system using Node.js
+This is a simple program for executing files on the system using Node.js

 Steps to install: